microsoft/ark/docs/quickstart.md

 )
 ```

 Congratulations!
-You have successfully learned how to run a DNN model over ARK.
+You have successfully learned how to run ARK.
 Happy coding!

-For more tutorials, please refer to [Tutorials](./tutorial/).
+For more tutorials, please refer to [tutorials](./tutorial/).